 How to decide if you should be a physics teacher

 If you are curious by nature, genuinely fascinated by science and motivated to develop that fascination in others, consider becoming a science teacher with approval to teach physics.
 If you think physics is an intriguing, stimulating and exciting subject, you'll find it easy to get students to appreciate at least some of those qualities.
 If you have the drive to find ways to explain very complex, abstract ideas to students, you could be a great physics teacher.

 Whether you're a student or a career changer you will need to complete a number of steps to become a teacher in a NSW public school.

 Get paid to become a physics teacher

-Scholarships, cadetships and internships are available to HSC students, university students and career changers considering becoming a science teacher with approval to teach physics.
+Scholarships are available to HSC students, university students and industry professionals considering becoming a science teacher with approval to teach physics.
 Find out how you can get paid to study to become a science (with physics) teacher in NSW public schools!

-A sponsored training program is also available to current teachers who would like to become a physics teacher.
+The STEM Scholarship for Science & Mathematics is also available to current teachers who would like to become a science (with physics) teacher.